-The course is ideal preparation for those who wish to go on to study Physics at AS and A2 Level.
+In combination with other suitable IGCSE entry subjects, the course is an ideal preparation for those who wish to go on to study Physics at AS and A2 level.

 If you have some background in Physics then you will find that some of the lessons touch upon things that you have encountered before, but the course is designed to be fully understandable by those who have little or no previous background in science.
 There is some overlap with our Year 9 Physics course, for instance.